Yeicor/static-go-playground/README.md

 ## Features

-- Full Go Compiler running on the browser: no load for the server & can be deployed easily.
+- Full Go Compiler running on the browser.
     - Supports using custom build tags.
     - Incremental builds (build cache).
     - Supports multiple files and packages (including dependencies).
     - Full cross-compiling support directly from your browser.
+    - No need for a server backend to compile programs.
+    - Easy deployment (just upload the generated files).
 - Full filesystem abstraction for both the compiler and running programs.
     - A standalone wasm_exec.js with filesystem support is available.
 - Full DOM access for running programs (and basic stdout/stderr for now).